MGPoirot/Pickomino/README.md

 * `values` are only <u>valid</u> pick ups.
 This is a pruned version of all roll.
 For example when the collection is (0, 0, 4, 4, 0, 0), an invalid pickup would be (0, 0, 2, 0, 0, 0).

+# Dice rolling in Pickomino

+**Rules:** Each turn players roll their dice and set aside all those matching any single value.
+The remaining dice are rolled and any value is set aside again until the player stops and takes a tile or busts and puts their last tile back.
+When a player busts and fails to take a tile they must also turn the highest tile face-down.
+Players

+**Implementation:** `dice.py` calculates the probabilities of rolling dice in the game Pickomino.

+# Code Definitions

 # pickomino-rl

 Reinforcement learning pickomino bot

 # Previously